Georg Heinrich von Görtz

 Georg Heinrich von Görtz (also spelled Goertz; 1668 – 19 February 1719) was a German Reichsfreiherr (baron), statesman and diplomat who played a prominent role in Swedish politics during the final years of the reign of King Charles XII.

 Görtz began his career as chamberlain to Frederick IV, Duke of Holstein-Gottorp.
 After the duke was killed at the battle of Kliszów (1702), Görtz became a geheimrat in the Holstein-Gottorp government under Duchess Hedvig Sophia (Charles XII’s sister) and later in the regency for her son, Duke Charles Frederick.
 Seeking to strengthen Holstein-Gottorp against Denmark–Norway, he pursued diplomatic efforts to isolate Denmark by courting alliances with Russia, Prussia and Saxony.

 When Charles XII returned from the Ottoman Empire to Stralsund in 1714, he drew Görtz into closer counsel.
 Impressed by Görtz’s financial and diplomatic acumen, the king granted him wide authority.
 Görtz introduced a wartime economic policy that placed all trade and exports under strict state control in an attempt to stabilise Sweden's finances during the Great Northern War.
 As Charles XII’s chief minister from 1716 to 1718, he launched several diplomatic initiatives to improve Sweden’s position, including peace talks with Russia at the Congress of Åland in 1718, where he headed the Swedish delegation.

-Following Charles XII’s death on 30 November 1718, Sweden’s political landscape shifted rapidly.
-On 2 December Görtz was arrested on the orders of Crown Prince Frederick, charged with treason and defamation, and condemned to death after a summary trial without the opportunity for defence.
+Following Charles XII’s death on 30 November 1718, Sweden’s political landscape changed.
+On 2 December Görtz was arrested on the orders of Crown Prince Frederick, charged with defamation, and condemned to death after a summary trial without the opportunity for defence.
 He was beheaded in Stockholm on 19 February 1719.
-Görtz left a complex legacy as a capable yet controversial minister and diplomat in a turbulent period of Swedish history.
+Living in a turbulent period of Swedish history, Görtz's legacy as minister and diplomat has been controversial.